microsoft/ebpf-for-windows/docs/GettingStarted.md

                   of the Github CI/CD so should always pass.
 * ebpf_client.exe: A collection of program verification tests that exercises the RPC channel from client to ebpfsvc.
                    These tests are also run as part of the Github CI/CD so should always pass.
 * api_test.exe: A collection of tests that exercises eBPF user mode APIs.
-This requires EbpSvc service running, and EbpCore and NetEbpfExt drivers to be loaded.
+This requires EbpSvc service to be running, and EbpCore and NetEbpfExt drivers to be loaded.
 * sample_ebpf_ext.sys: A sample eBPF extension driver that implements a test hook (for a test program type) and test helper functions.
-* sample_ext_app.exe : An application for testing the sample extension driver.
+* sample_ext_app.exe : A sample application for testing the sample extension driver.

 and a few binaries just used for demo'ing eBPF functionality, as in the demo walkthrough discussed below: